kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/importMIDI.md

 Blue is able to import MIDI files and set up a Blue project file from the note information in the MIDI file, using the settings given by the user.
-To import a MIDI file, choose the \"Import MIDI File\" option from the File menu.
+To import a MIDI file, choose the "Import MIDI File" option from the File menu.
 Next, using the file dialog to locate the MIDI file to import.
 After selecting the desired file, Blue will show the following MIDI Import Settings dialog for you to configure how you would like to